 Golden Eagle Business Continues!

 The evening of February 26, 1882 Ben Wehrfritz found his bartender, Mr. Forster, out front of the Golden Eagle.
 He was fighting with a local man.
 Ben went outside breaking it up.

-A lawman entered the scene to arrest the two causing the fracas.
+A lawman entered to arrest the two causing the fracas.
 Ben just wanted his bartender back inside.
 But that didn't work out!
-You can see how that ended up!
-Read the Weekly Tombstone Epitaph article here!!
+See how that ended up, in this Weekly Tombstone Epitaph article:

 By Spring 1882, Ben's business still rolled merrily along.
 He continued making it a unique and desirable establishment.
 A quality gathering spot.
 Note this report in the Tombstone Weekly Epitaph of April 24, 1882.
 Ben placed ads regularly in local publications highlighting the quality of the Golden Eagle Brewery.

 About midway between 4th and 5th Streets, on the North side of Allen Street, a fire flamed up behind the Tivoli Gardens Saloon.
 It was May 26, 1882, mid-afternoon.
 It quickly spread Eastward throughout the whole block.
 All the businesses, with their wooden frames, began crackling in the flames.

 The Golden Eagle Brewery wasn’t spared this time.
 Most of the business area was burnt away.
 Only a few buildings were saved by hard working people moving bucket brigades.

 [Click on News Articles to Enlarge & Read]